DanielTisue/Application-Deployement_DigitalOcean.I/Deploy-readMe.md

-# Application Deployment - Digital Ocean: Part I
+# Application Deployment - Digital Ocean
 This is an introduction into the first steps of deploying a production worthy NodeJs, Express, EJS, MongoDB application to Digital Ocean.

 ### Preface